rjmccallumbigl/Google-Apps-Script---Spotify-Sheets-Twitter-Connector/README.md

 1. Run `Add songs from an artist to a new playlist` from the Google Sheet.
 This will get the specified Spotify artist, grab the songs, add to a Google Sheet and then add to a new playlist.
 Helpful for checking out an artist's album songs, singles, and features.
 2. Run `Add songs from an artist to My Current Playlist` from the Google Sheet.
 This will get the specified Spotify artist, grab the songs, add to a Google Sheet and then add to a specified playlist instead of a new one.
 3. If you want to specify a different playlist, update the variables in `_primary/addToArtistPlaylist`.

+### Removing Tracks Programmatically

+1. Go to `spotifyDeDuper.gs` and under `RunnerForDeDuper()`, there are a couple functions to run.
+Uncomment the one you'd like to run and comment the other ones.
+Would only recommend running one at a time to not surpass the 5 minute limit.
+These are limited to ~25 tracks per batch so if you have more in your playlist, create a trigger to rerun the `RunnerForDeDuper()` function every 10 minutes or so until it is no longer returning entries.

+#### Deduplication

+- `spotifyDeduper(playlist1ID, playlist2ID)`: Compares tracks between two Spotify playlists and removes songs from the second playlist if they are also found in the first.
+- `spotifySingleDeduper(playlistID)`: Finds duplicate tracks within a Spotify playlist and prints them to a Google Sheet.

+#### Remove Unplayable Tracks

+- `removeUnavailableTracks(playlistID)`: Removes tracks from a Spotify playlist that are unavailable in any markets and have no preview URL.